0StevenH0/Skripsi/README.md

 ## To Run:
 - run setup.py, switch to environment created (should be printed when you run it in terminal)
-- on terminal :  run_server.py, dont stop it
 - to start : uvicorn main:app --reload
   - this will download model, establish connection, set database
 - to hit api : http://127.0.0.1:8000/response